Is Lexy Usable?

-The Threat: So which of these two lovely ladies can kill you faster?
+So which of these two lovely ladies can kill you faster?
 I’d probably say Hwahee.
 Tanya’s got the second skill Capture Opportunity, which buffs her attack power and critical rate for 2 turns and also instantly grants her another turn.
 She’ll usually follow this up with her third skill, Shadow Assault.

 Now, Shadow Assault attacks an enemy and blocks their healing for 2 turns.
 If she kills someone with this attack, however, she’ll instantly reuse it on another enemy.
 Thankfully, it only works on the first attack, so she can’t go on an infinite killing spree.
 Hwahee, however, can go murdering everyone if she wants to.
 Her third skill, Pride Will Fall, attacks random enemies up to eight times, and will instantly become reusable if she kills someone with that skill.

-The Solution: Kill Hwahee first things first.
+Kill Hwahee first things first.
 Did I mention she can also heal?
 Her second skill, Amuse, will heal everyone based off of her attack power and also increases everyone’s attack power for 3 turns.
 It’s not fun to watch her kill someone with Pride Will Fall, then heal her allies.
 Therefore, it’s best to kill her first, while you keep Tanya stunned.

 We can now safely move on to the miniboss!